dfranco-projects/nyc-restaurant-risk/README.md

 # NYC Restaurant Inspection Risk Classification

-This project builds a multiclass classification model to predict health **risk categories** (Low, Moderate, High) for restaurants in New York City based on inspection and violation data.
+This project regards the development of a multiclass classification model to predict health **risk categories** (Low, Moderate, High) for restaurants in New York City based on inspection and violation data.
 It also integrates **generative AI** to produce mock public health alerts.

 ## 🔍 Problem Overview